The Biggest Language-Learning Lesson I’ve Learned

 Regrettably, the bubble burst.

 After about a year, I noticed that my level of Spanish had barely improved.
 I still spoke with the same limited structures and with just a slightly increased vocabulary.
-There were even times when it seemed I was going backwards.
+There were even times when it seemed I was going backward.

 Admittedly, this was probably not really the case, but the progress I had made was disconcerting, to say the least.